LokmaneChebouba/key-pipe/README.md

 ##### Activation/Deactivation of pip-env environment
 After following either of the two cases above, an environment named `pip-env` with all required dependencies (Python, iggy, plotly, etc.) should be created.
-To activate this environment, use:
+You need to activate this environment before using the pipeline, by running:

 ```
 $ conda activate pip-env